 - In the meantime, over a double boiler, melt together the chocolate chips and the coconut oil until melted and smooth.

-- Pour over the fudge and smooth evenly over the surface.
+- Pour over the cookie dough and smooth evenly over the surface

 - Refrigerate for 2 hours until set.
 Allow to sit at room temperature for 5 minutes before cutting.